lgaud/web-calc-app/Design.md

 # UX

 There will 4 pages for the application:
 - The main page with the calculator
 - A login form
 - A signup form
-    - A user profile page, showing the history.
+- A user profile page

 The calculator functionality should be entirely front end based, except to save and load history.
 Styling will be done primarily using Bootstrap.
-The MVP version will use default styles but this can be customized easily in the future.

 # Security